 Oye Manita, a retrospective album which celebrates Totó’s relationship with France, is released on CD next month.

 La Verdolaga, a vinyl release featuring a selections from both Oye Manita and Totó’s seminal album La Candela Viva (released on Real World Records) is out today.

-From gong baths to a social network of hammocks, find out about the things you can't leave WOMAD wit...
+From gong baths to a social network of hammocks— what you should try at WOMAD this year.